projjal1/Server_Load_Balancer/README.md

 # project
-Contains the code of emulation code of server laod managment for college projects
+Contains the code of emulation code of server load managment for college projects